 Home renovation stress is nothing new.
 Homeowners have been suffering because of it since time immemorial.
-Every time we embark on a big home project, it stresses us out because we have to make many life-changing decisions.
-If you think that deciding where your kids’ rooms should be is not a life-changing decision, try running up and down the hallway when your kids call for you in the middle of the night.
+Every time we embark on a big home project, it stresses us out because we must make many life-changing decisions.
+If you think deciding where your kids’ rooms should be is not life-changing, try running up and down the hallway when your kids call for you in the middle of the night.

 Remember that, as with many projects that involve your family, home renovations can be stressful.
-It is critical to managing this stress lest you argue with your general contractor all the time because you cannot understand why some things should go a certain way.
+It is critical to manage his stress lest you argue with your general contractor because you cannot understand why some things should go a certain way.
 And yes, even your husband will be a mortal enemy if you don’t learn how to handle the renovation stress well.

 Be Realistic with Your Budget

 The number one stressor in home renovation projects is the budget.
 Thinking day and night about the money you have for the renovations will get on your nerves.
-It’s important to have a fixed and sure budget for the renovations.
-Whether that means applying for a loan or using your savings, you have to make sure that there is money for the renovations.
-A home improvement loan is easy enough to secure if you are qualified for it.
+It’s important to have a fixed and sure budget for the upgrades.
+Whether that means applying for a loan or using your savings, you must ensure there is money for the upgrades.
+A home improvement loan is easy enough to secure if you qualify.
 Fixing your budget is going to take the weight off your shoulders.

 Hire a Contractor You Can Trust Wholeheartedly

-Find a general contractor you can trust, and you’ll never have to worry about your home renovation project ever again.
-If you know your contractor is working for your own good, then you don’t need to micromanage the whole thing.
-Take time to choose a contractor well.
+Find a trustworthy general contractor; you’ll never have to worry about your home renovation project again.
+If you know your contractor is working for your good, you don’t need to micromanage the whole thing.
+Take time to choose a contractor.
 Do research.
 Compare contractors in your area.
 Ask for recommendations from friends and family members.
 If you don’t trust your contractor, you will second-guess everything they do.

 Work with Your Partner

-Your spouse isn’t someone you need to fight with for every little decision you have to make for the renovation.
+Your spouse isn’t someone you need to fight with for every little decision you make for the renovation.
 They are your partners.
 Learn to negotiate and compromise with them.
 The best way to make huge decisions together is to talk about it intently.
-Please don’t talk about it at the dinner table when you’re passing the mashed potato from one kid to another.
-Make time to sit down and really understand the impact of the decision you have to make.
+Please don’t discuss it at the dinner table when passing the mashed potato from one kid to another.
+Make time to sit down and understand the impact of the decision you have to make.

 Choose Your Battles